Ksenia25/blockchain_shell/README.md

 Executable "geth" must be installed in your system (for example from Ethereum Wallet).

-"Geth" is started by startup your application in  WS-RPC server mode.
+"Geth" is started in server mode by startup your application in  WS-RPC server mode.

 For example: geth --testnet --ws --fast.